 Aboriginal land rights recognition in 1983 came after nearly 200 years of violent colonial dispossession and the near complete loss of land.
 For over 40 years, NSW Aboriginal people have worked to restore their Country and people.

 Yet significant features of the land rights promise remain outstanding.
-Less than 1 per cent of the state has been restituted to Aboriginal land councils, with tens of thousands of land claims yet to be determined.
+Less than one per cent of the state has been restituted to Aboriginal land councils, with tens of thousands of land claims yet to be determined.

 Professor Heidi Norman, a leading expert on Aboriginal political history, has brought together voices at the forefront of the movement, including lawyers, NSW Aboriginal Land Council Youth Committee members, students, academics, activists and organisers, to share the successes, failures and possible futures of NSW land rights.